Film / Aspen Extreme

-Aspen Extreme is a 1993 comedy/drama film about two friends from Detroit who move to Aspen, Colorado to live out their dreams of becoming professional ski instructors.
-Although the film received mixed reviews from critics and only did mediocre from the box office, it is almost universally praised for its ski scenes.
+is a 1993 comedy/drama film about two friends from Detroit who move to Aspen, Colorado to live out their dreams of becoming professional ski instructors.
+Although the film received mixed reviews from critics and managed a mediocre take at the box office, it is almost universally praised for its cinematography and its ski scenes.

 This series contains examples of

 - Abusive Parents: It's heavily implied that Dexter had an abusive father, which is why as a child he latched on to TJ's family.

 - Almighty Janitor: During the ski instructor tryouts, Dexter outperforms everybody else (including TJ).
 However, because he isn't particularly handsome, he does not get the job (according to the director of the ski school, "Skiing is the easy part" and instructors are expected to "fulfill a fantasy").
 After TJ begs the ski school director to give Dexter a chance, Dexter is given a job teaching children how to ski while dressed as Santa Claus.

 - Artistic License – Geography: TJ falls into a crevasse while practicing for the Powder 8.
 In reality, Colorado has no glaciated terrain.